 What is the role of the Mohs surgeon?
 Mohs surgery is the subspecialty of dermatology that has expertise in reading the pathology of the skin specimens as they are excised.
 Although the term surgery is used in the term Mohs surgery, Mohs surgery is not a surgical specialty recognized by the American College of Surgeons.

 Is every skin cancer best treated with Mohs surgery?
-Mohs is not the best option from a cosmetic point in many cases of skin cancer because by definition, Mohs surgery removes all the cancer on one stage.
+Mohs is not the best option from a cosmetic point in many cases of skin cancer because, by definition, Mohs surgery removes all cancer at one stage.
 In many cases, especially on the face, a staged excision performed in the plastic surgeon’s office results in a much smaller scar.
 Since it is extremely rare for cutaneous basal cell or squamous carcinoma to metastasize, there is no rush to remove the lesion in one stage.
-For example, Dr. Baker sees many children with large moles on their face and body.
-In many of these cases he could remove the entire mole in one stage (similar to Mohs surgery), but he elects to remove the mole in a series of smaller steps to keep the scar as small as possible.
+For example, Dr. Baker sees many children with large moles on their faces and body.
+In many of these cases, he could remove the entire mole in one stage (similar to Mohs surgery), but he elects to remove the mole in a series of smaller steps to keep the scar as small as possible.
 By using several smaller steps the final scar is much less than that of a flap that is required to close a Mohs defect.
-Remember Mohs surgery was developed to minimize removal of normal tissue when removing skin cancer not as a technique to remove the entire lesion in one step.
+Remember Mohs surgery was developed to minimize the removal of normal tissue when removing skin cancer not as a technique to remove the entire lesion in one step.

 How do I get a Plastic Surgery closure if I want to use a Mohs surgeon to remove the cancer?
 If a patient desires a plastic surgeon to close the wound left after Mohs surgery, he/she can arrange both procedures so the Plastic Surgery closure is done the same day or the day after the Mohs surgeon removes the lesion.
-For a patient with skin cancer in the eyelid, nose, or ear this combined approach optimizes the patient’s outcome by combing the expertise of a Mohs surgeon who removes the cancer with minimal damage to normal tissue and a plastic surgeon whose surgical expertise achieves an excellent aesthetic outcome.
+For a patient with skin cancer in the eyelid, nose, or ear this combined approach optimizes the patient’s outcome by combing the expertise of a Mohs surgeon who removes cancer with minimal damage to normal tissue and a plastic surgeon whose surgical expertise achieves an excellent aesthetic outcome.